swift-server/sswg/proposals/0022-discordbm.md

 await bot.connect()
 ```

 What happens is, the `GatewayManager` will start making a connection to the Discord Gateway using Websockets.
 For Websockets, DiscordBM uses a customized version of Vapor's `websocket-kit` which supports zlib decompression.
-After the websocket connection is established, Discord will send a 'hello' message to DiscordBM, and then DiscordBM sends an 'identify' payload to Discord which contains stuff like the `token`, `appId`, `presence` and the `intents`.
+After the websocket connection is established, Discord will send a 'hello' message to DiscordBM, and then DiscordBM sends an 'identify' payload to Discord which contains stuff like the `token`, `presence` and the `intents`.

 In case Discord doesn't accept the identification, it will close the websocket connection with a proper close code.
 DiscordBM will catch that close code, and translate it to one of Discord's websocket close codes.
 If the code is a code that allows reconnection, DiscordBM will attempt that.
 Otherwise it will send a log message with `critical` level to users with a user-friendly description of the code, and instructions on how to try to solve the problem:
 ```